9 MIN READ

 PEST Analysis is a simple and widely used tool that helps you analyze the Political, Economic, Socio-Cultural, and Technological changes in your business environment.
 This helps you understand the "big picture" forces of change that you're exposed to, and, from this, take advantage of the opportunities that they present.

-In this article, we'll look at how you can use PEST Analysis to understand and adapt to your future business environment.
+In this article and in the video, below, we'll look at how you can use PEST Analysis to understand and adapt to your future business environment.

 About the Tool